 Change is never easy.
-But marketing departments that have thrived in the past may be particularly resistant to reorganizing around the digital experience.
+But marketing departments that have thrived in the past may be particularly resistant to reorganising around the digital experience.
 “It’s easy to be a victim of past success and use formulas that worked in a bygone era,” said Paul Gottsegen, senior vice president, chief marketing and strategy officer at Mindtree.
-“Some of the most accomplished people on [our] team were actually the last ones to jump on the transformation train because they had an offline system that worked pretty well.”
+“Some of the most accomplished people on [our] team were actually the last ones to jump on the transformation train because they had an off-line system that worked pretty well.”

-It’s important to give everyone time to experiment, he added, and room to occasionally fail.
+It’s important to give everyone time to experiment, he added and room to occasionally fail.

 At Dun & Bradstreet, those who couldn’t align themselves with the new culture and approach left.
 Many stayed throughout the transition.
 And Dave brought in a number of new hires as well.
 “Culture is incredibly important when you’re trying to be digitally driven,” he said.
-“We want people who are comfortable trying new things, letting go of those that don’t work, and scaling the things that do.
+“We want people who are comfortable trying new things, letting go of those that don’t work and scaling the things that do.
 We want people who are excited by

 “It’s essential to define the brand before building a digital experience strategy,” said Peggy Chen, CMO at language translation and content management company SDL.
-“This means truly understanding who we are as a company, what we do, and why we do it.”
+“This means truly understanding who we are as a company, what we do and why we do it.”

 At software maker Progress, that meant a global rebrand “to focus on delivering better digital experiences for our customers and, ultimately, to stay ahead of the curve with agile startups that have flooded the digital transformation market,” Puls said.

 At Dun & Bradstreet, the marketing group talked to employees in all functions around the world to get a better idea of what changes were required.
-“It was very important to gather feedback not just from marketing about what we needed to do to modernize,” Dave said.
+“It was very important to gather feedback not just from marketing about what we needed to do to modernise,” Dave said.